 - If your kid has something caught between teeth, use a piece of dental floss to remove it gently.
 Never use sharp metal or plastic objects for this purpose.

 - When your child has a piece of the tooth, give him warm water to rinse the mouse and apply a cold compress to reduce the swelling.
 If possible, save the fragment of the broken tooth.

-- In case your kid’s tooth was knocked out, find the tooth, rinse it with water, and store it in a container with milk.
+- In case your kid’s tooth was knocked out, find the tooth, and rinse it with water.
+Then store it in a container with milk.
 Please mind that you only touch the crown of the tooth (it’s the visible part of the tooth when it’s in place).
 Immediately head to the hospital.
 The sooner you ask for professional help, the more likely you will be able to save the tooth.

 - If your kid has a loose tooth, you’d better remove it to avoid swallowing or inhaling it.

 - When you suspect that your kid’s jaw got broken, apply a cold compress to reduce swelling.
 Immediately go to the hospital.